Zhêntang: People

 Most of the population of the vicinity are Sherpa people.
 Due to the fact that Sherpa is not one of the recognized ethnic minorities in China, they are classified as "Others" on their citizenship.
 However, Sherpa is stated as part of their household registration.
-The locals cultivate finger millet using terraces on the slopes for produce, which can be used to make Chhaang a popular local drink.
+Many locals cultivate finger millet using terraces on the slopes for produce, which can be used to make Chhaang, an alcoholic beverage popular in the region.
 Many of the families in valley have two homes — one for the growing season high up on the slopes, the other in the valley to shelter through the colder winter.

 The Sherpas in the region are considered to be good dancers, with similarities to many ethnic groups in Nepal.
 Most of the locals practice Buddhism.
 There is an elementary school in the township.
 However, children would need to go to Dinggyê County for boarding middle school and Shigatse prefecture for boarding high school.